ganiboy/locale_ai/readme.md

 expected datatype and datetime format.
 If there is any mismatch it would throw  ValidationError with detailed error message for that particular parameter.

-5. **app.py**: This contains the view function which is responsible for sending a resposne.
+5. **app.py**: This contains core function which is responsible for accepting a request and returning response.

-Few Unit Test Results:
+**Unit Test Results:**

 End Point: /xride_data